 What is polycythemia vera?

 Polycythemia vera (PV) is a rare disease that causes your body to make too many red blood cells.
 Your blood may become too thick.
 This causes serious health problems.
-PV increases the risk of abnormal blood clots, which could lead to a stroke.
-This disease occurs most often in people who are about 60 years old or older.
+PV increases the risk of abnormal blood clots, which could lead to a heart attack or stroke.
+This disease occurs most often in people who are 60 years old or older.